Alexander Goldfarb (biologist): Activism

 Goldfarb was among the first political emigres to return to the Soviet Union after Gorbachev launched his reforms.
 Impressions of his first visit in October 1987 were published as a cover story in The New York Times magazine under the title "Testing Glasnost.
 An Exile Visits his Homeland".

 The story caught the attention of US philanthropist George Soros, leading to a decade-long association between the two men.
 According to Soros' biographer Robert Slater, Goldfarb was among the first group of Russian exiles in New York whom Soros invited to brainstorm his potential Foundation in Russia.
 In 1991 Goldfarb persuaded Soros to donate $100 million to help former Soviet scientists survive the hardships of the economic shock therapy adopted by the Boris Yeltsin government.

 From 1992 to 1995, Goldfarb was Director of Operations at Soros' International Science Foundation, which helped sustain tens of thousands of scientists and scholars in the former Soviet Union during the harshest three years of economic reform.
 In 1994 Goldfarb managed Soros' Russian Internet Project, which built infrastructure and provided free Internet access for university campuses across Russia.
 That project created a controversy because of a conflict with emerging Russian commercial interests in the ISP field.
 In 1995, during the first months of the First Chechen War, Goldfarb oversaw a Soros-funded relief operation, which ended disastrously with the disappearance of the American relief worker Fred Cuny.
 From 1998 to 2000 Goldfarb directed the $15 million Soros tuberculosis project in Russia.
 He worked with Dr. Paul Farmer to battle TB in Russian prisons, an endeavor described by the Pulitzer Prize winner Tracy Kidder in his book Mountains Beyond Mountains.

 Since 2001 Goldfarb has been Executive Director of the New York-based International Foundation for Civil Liberties, founded and financed by the exiled Russian oligarch Boris Berezovsky.
+The fact that Goldfarb knew Berezovsky well is described in the book The age of Berezovsky, written by Petr Aven.